The Theatre and Performance Program: Courses

 THP 2200 / 1 credit / Every semester

 Students work in a variety of capacities in productions within the theatre and performance program.
-Open to students in other disciplines with permission of instructor.
+Graded on a pass/fail basis.

 Shakespeare Then and Now

 THP 2205 / 3 credits / Spring

 Selected plays spanning Shakespeare’s entire career.
 In addition to close reading and textual interpretation, students address questions and problems of performing, directing, lighting, costuming, and set designing Shakespeare’s plays.
 The course examines past and current trends in Shakespearean criticism, as well as the social and theatrical contexts in which the plays were first produced.